-In many cases, you can combine partial freight loads from multiple customers into one trailer load.
+You can combine partial freight loads from multiple customers into one trailer load in many cases.
+But you may make more than a full truckload on the same route because you’re working for multiple shipping clients.
 This requires a well-managed shipping lane to execute correctly.
-But you can make more than full truckload on the same route because you’re working for multiple shipping clients.

-In many ways, carrying partial truckloads gives you the best of all worlds.
+In many ways, carrying PTL freight gives you the best of all worlds.
 It makes you more attractive to shippers because you can offer lower rates than full truck loads.
 You can also make more money for each mile you travel because you can fill your trailer with multiple loads.

 When to choose partial truckload shipping

 Shippers choose partial loads when their load takes up a lot of physical space but not as much as an entire trailer.
-On the other side of the equation, if the shipment is slightly larger than most LTL loads, partial truckloads offer more efficient pricing.
+On the other side of the equation, partial truckloads offer more efficient pricing if the shipment is slightly larger than most LTL loads.

 LTL shipping requires a freight class.
 Freight classes set a shipping rate based on density on a decreasing scale.
 That means the less dense a load, the more expensive it is to ship.
 For example, six totes of apples take up a small amount of space but weigh a lot.
 Meanwhile, 20 sheets of stainless-steel guttering take a lot more space but don’t weigh as much.
 In that case, the guttering is more cost-effective when sent as a partial truckload.